What you'll need:

 - Next, mix the cream, mascarpone and Baileys together in a bowl and whisk until soft peaks form - leaving aside for the next step.

 - Melt the chocolate until runny, then use it to sandwich two sponge fingers together.
 Let them cool until properly stuck, then place into the cold espresso for a couple of seconds on each side and then layer them in the dish.
 Next spread a good dollop full of the cream mixture to cover the biscuits, then dust with cocoa powder and sprinkle with the pumpkin dust.
 Repeat this to create 3 to 4 layers or until the dish is full (this all depends on the size of the dish you're using, so it'll take a bit of guesswork).

 - Leave the dish in the fridge for at least a couple of hours, as it's essential to let it stand.
 Remove, then garnish with the remaining pumpkin slices, spun sugar (see below) and serve.

 - Now, here we get a little bit tricky.
 Place the sugar in a frying pan on a medium heat, and when the sugar around the edges starts to melt, swirl the pan to incorporate this into the rest of the sugar (don't stir).

-- Once all the sugar has melted and become liquid take it off the heat, the liquid should be a beautiful amber color.
+- Once all the sugar has melted and become liquid take it off the heat, (you should be looking for a beautiful amber colour).

-- Next place the hazelnuts onto a skewer or toothpick, dip them into the caramel and then place them under a chopping board jutting out over the side of your work top.
-Allow the mixture to naturally drip down to the floor, creating a very long tear drop effect.
+- Next, place the hazelnuts onto a skewer or toothpick and dip them into the caramel.
+Get a good amount on, and place the toothpick on a ledge (we suggest tape or blu-tack to keep the skewers in place), allowing the mixture to naturally drip down to the floor, creating a very long tear drop effect.
 Be sure to put some tinfoil down underneath to catch any escaping toffee.